andre-a-fernandes/andre-a-fernandes.github.io/_pages/cv.md

 {% include base_path %}

-Updated copies of my Curriculum Vitae can be downloaded below (in English or Portuguese).
+Updated copies of my Curriculum Vitae can be downloaded below.
 I greatly encourage reading this document format or my [LinkedIn profile](https://www.linkedin.com/in/andre-a-fernandes/) over the information on this webpage which is less frequently updated.

 * [English CV](https://andre-a-fernandes.github.io/files/CV_EN)